-Lower Marsh Farm, a former Duchy of Cornwall renowned daffodil farm, is on the outskirts of the pretty village of Landulph in the Tamar Valley on the Devon / Cornwall border.
-It’s quietly tucked away in an Area of Outstanding Natural Beauty and set in over 40 acres of grounds sloping down to the River Tamar.
+Lower Marsh Farm, a previous Duchy of Cornwall property, was once a renowned daffodil farm.
+It sits on the outskirts of the pretty village of Landulph in the Tamar Valley on the Devon / Cornwall border.
+It is quietly tucked away in an Area of Outstanding Natural Beauty and is set in over 40 acres of grounds sloping down to the River Tamar.

-Where the farmhouse now stands, pilgrims would gather before setting sail for Compostela in Spain.
-Back in the 15th century, Landulph was one of the approved starting points for people making the pilgrimage, and hundreds of licences to take part in the pilgrimage to the shrine of St James were issued at Landulph.
+Pilgrims, heading to the Compostela in Spain, gathered where the farmhouse now stands, before setting sail.
+Back in the 15th century, Landulph was one of the approved starting points for people making the pilgrimage.
+Landulph issued hundreds of licences to the pilgrims who were heading to the shrine of St James in Northern Spain.
 The church at the end of the drive holds several interesting artefacts and can be visited by prior arrangement.

-The building of a sea wall in the early 1800s turned the former medieval harbour into salt marsh pasture, with rare flora such as bulrushes and yellow iris, as well as a rich display of wading birds.
-This salt marsh is a designated Site of Special Scientific Interest and this rare habitat is maintained by grazing 4 stunning Highland cattle on the land.
+The building of a sea wall in the early 1800s turned the former medieval harbour into salt marsh pasture.
+Rare flora such as bulrushes and yellow iris, as well as a rich display of wading birds can be found here.
+The salt marsh is a designated Site of Special Scientific Interest.
+Four Highland cattle graze on the land, maintaining this rare habitat.

-According to folklore there was a plan to create a spa here in the 1800s, based on the alleged medicinal properties of the Landulph water, hence there is an elaborate well house just behind Kingfisher Barn.
+There was once a plan to create a spa at the farm, according to folklore, in the 1800s based on the alleged medicinal properties of the Landulph water, hence there is an elaborate Well House behind Kingfisher Barn.